Displee/disio/README.md

 # DisIO
 DisIO is a lightweight standalone library which allows you to perform I/O operations on byte level, like Java's `ByteBuffer` class.
 However, there are a few problems I have with Java's `ByteBuffer` class which is why I created this library.
 Java's `ByteBuffer` class has a private constructor and two package private abstract methods.
 Meaning you can't inherit the class and create your own implementation.

+Of course, with Kotlin, this is not a problem since you can create extension methods.
+Nonetheless, it remains a problem in Java.

 The goal of this library is not alone to take away the limitations of Java's `ByteBuffer` class, but also to provide more I/O features on bit/byte level.

 Features: